mosaic-jasondebolt/phoenix/Phoenix/README.md

 2. Github pull request specific

-Developer Specific environments are environments used only by a given developer to assist in development of not only application source code, but infrastructure source code (CloudFormation templates).
+Developer Specific environments are environments used only by a given developer to assist in development of not only application source code, but also infrastructure code (CloudFormation templates).
 Developers can have their own SQS queues, lambda functions, ECS clusters, RDS instances, and API Gateway deployments.
 This makes feedback loops for infrastructure very fast since it provides developers the confidence that their isolated clouds will not impact production or any other environment.

 These dev environments are complete "developer clouds" that deploy the exact same AWS resources that are deployed to in production, although they may be less scalable (fewer compute resources, lower limit on cpu and memory, etc.) to save on costs.
 Each developer on your team may have their own developer environment.

+There is no "single" dev environment within Phoenix.
+However, there may be shared resources across all dev environments, such as RDS/Aurora/MySQL database instances.
+The reason for sharing expensive resources like databases is to save on costs.
+However, keep in mind that you may need to scale up shared dev environment resources to handle workloads associated with larger development teams.
+For example, increasing the instance size of a dev Aurora MySQL instance will allow a larger number of db connections from many different developer environments.

+GitHub pull request specific environments are similar to developer specific environments, but instead of being scoped to the developer, they are scoped to a specific GitHub pull request.
+Also, whereas developer specific environments have no pipelines, GitHub pull requests **do** have pipelines.
+These pipelines are ephemeral and live as long as the pull request is open.
+Any new git commits that are pushed to the branch associated with the pull request will send revisions down the pull request pipeline, building and optionally deploying new artifacts along the way into a separate, isolated AWS environment.
+The build/test/lint CodeBuild jobs associated with the pull request pipelines point to the same buildspec.yml files as are used in all other environments, including production.

 ###### Dev Parameter Files
 When a new developer joins your project, they should run "python generate_dev_params.py dev{username}" where "username"